firebase/FirebaseUI-Flutter/packages/firebase_ui_storage/doc/grid-view.md

 # StorageGridView

-When loading large amounts of objects from the Firebase Storage, it makes sense to load them in batches, but requires handling of the pagination logic.
+When loading large amounts of objects from Firebase Storage, it makes sense to load them in batches, but requires handling of the pagination logic.

 `StorageGridView` implements pagination logic for you, and allows to load objects from the Firebase Storage in batches while scrolling.